smeghead/php-class-diagram/README.md

 ```

 Now, you can execute `./vendor/bin/php-class-diagram`.
-for instance, try to display help message.
+For instance, try to display help message.

 ```bash
 $ vendor/bin/php-class-diagram --help